TomfromBerlin/bashrc/README.md

 + https://github.com/TomfromBerlin/bashrc/blob/main/shellcfg/.functions (nessecary for full functionality)
 + [~/shellcfg/.what_shell](https://github.com/TomfromBerlin/bashrc/blob/main/shellcfg/.what_shell) (see also [.what_shell section](https://github.com/TomfromBerlin/bashrc#what_shell) below)

 Other stuff that comes with the zip-file won't be nessecary.
-It can be irnored and may be deleted from you home directory.

-# Automated Backup
+## Automated Backup
-Every time you start a terminal with this .bashrc it will check if there is a backup folder in ~/shellcfg.
+Every time you start a terminal with this .bashrc it will check if there is a backup folder in `~/shellcfg`.
 If not, it will create one and backup those files.
 If you cannot see the original files in your favorite file manager, you need to enable "Show hidden files".
-The backup files are not hidden.
+The backup files are not hidden and named `$FILENAME.BACKUP` resp `$FILENAME.backup` resp `$FILENAME.backup~` (You'll have two versions of the backup).
 If you messed up and want to roll back, you need to copy the backup files from `~/shellcfg/backup/`to `~/` and rename them to `.$FILENAME`.
-You have two iterations of the backup.
 Backups are only created when files have been modified.

 Suggestions are always welcome.